sheasyve/Budget-Commander/README.md

 Modify your budget.

-View the budget again until you are satisfied.
+View the budget again and modify until you are satisfied.

+Export the budget to a text file, for reference.

 ### Info
 Each expense has a name, cost, and an optional description.

 The program supports saving and modification of expenses for reuse across sessions.

-The program should support exporting budgets in the near future.
+The program supports exporting budgets to a text file for viewing at a later time.